 Sample Preparation and Chromatography Considerations in Food

-This webinar will highlight sample preparation and chromatography contributions in LC-MS/MS workflows for PFAS and GenX compounds.
+This webinar highlights sample preparation and chromatography contributions in LC-MS/MS workflows for PFAS and GenX compounds.

 While per-and polyfluorinated alkyl substances (PFAS) continue to persist throughout the environment, additional interest is expanding to short chains, branched isomers, and PFAS replacement compounds, such as GEN-X mixtures.
-Among the difficulties of analysing trace levels of these ubiquitous compounds, we’ll also cover some extraction solutions from more complicated matrices.
-We’ll also review how column chemistry can help improve retention of the shorter acids, while maintaining selectivity throughout the aliphatic range along with branched isomers and GEN-X.
+Among the difficulties of analysing trace levels of these ubiquitous compounds, we cover some extraction solutions from more complicated matrices.
+We also review how column chemistry can help improve retention of the shorter acids, while maintaining selectivity throughout the aliphatic range along with branched isomers and GEN-X.

 - Apply particle morphology and column chemistry contributions for HPLC and UHPLC workflows